pgaulon/pgaulon.github.io/2022-11-09-rsa1-ssh-keys.md

 - modulus `n`
 - comment

 This public key cannot be directly added in an `authorized_keys` file of `openssh`.
-As such `rsa1` keys need to be converted to OpenSSH format.
+Because of that, `rsa1` keys need to be converted to OpenSSH format.
 This can be done using Python's PyCryptodome [by reconstructing the RSA key from its components](https://pycryptodome.readthedocs.io/en/latest/src/public_key/rsa.html#Crypto.PublicKey.RSA.construct), then [exporting it to the right format](https://pycryptodome.readthedocs.io/en/latest/src/public_key/rsa.html#Crypto.PublicKey.RSA.RsaKey.exportKey):

 ```python
 from Crypto.PublicKey.RSA import construct